-More than 28,000 persons living near Meriden Transit Center
+More than 28,000

 The number of adult persons 25 to 54 years of age and older, projected to live within 10-minutes of the Meriden Station in 2017.
 This age segment has the highest incidence of transit ridership among all adult persons 25-years of age and older and represents nearly six in ten adult persons 25-years and older within the primary market area.